pactus-project/PIPs/PIPs/pip-50.md

 5. The resulting locked deposit for the account MUST be greater than or equal to `MinAnchorDeposit`.

-#### For delete operations:
+#### For delete operations

 1. The request MUST explicitly indicate deletion.
 2. If no anchor exists for the sender account, the transaction MUST fail or no-op according to the chain’s standard missing-state mutation policy.
 3. On success, the locked deposit is refunded and the anchor entry is deleted from state.

 ### 5. Deposit Rules